Agent-readiness

 GoFastr already ships the plumbing — MCP tools, an OpenAPI spec, per-screen

-markdown docs, sitemap, robots — so the agent-readiness surface is mostly the
+markdown docs, sitemap, robots — so getting agent-ready mostly means adding

 Every piece below is opt-in and additive: existing robots/sitemap/openapi/